-In this post: Are you planning a New Years Eve party at home?
-I’ve partnered with Easy Spirit to share 6 simple and easy steps for setting a gorgeous New Years Eve table.⇒
+In this post: Are you planning a New Year’s Eve celebration at home?
+Here are 6 simple and easy steps for setting a gorgeous New Year’s Eve table.⇒

 Are you the dancing-on-tables type for New Year’s Eve?
 Or do you prefer a quiet evening at home?

 Believe or not, I do remember one New Year’s view from the top of a table, but these days I’m more of a ‘somewhere-in-the-middle’ girl.
 Dinner out with a group and a small dessert celebration back at home.
 Or a festive but contained dinner party at the house.